 Based on the information in Table 2, the Site experienced one 10-year storm event, several 2-year storm events, and several typical annual storm events over a 5-month period.
 Many of these storms were also characterized by higher-than-normal tides (storm surge) and unexpectedly long durations (i.e. 72 to 96 hours).

+Armor Rock Sizing

+Original Cap Armor

 Armor rock size specified for the original cap armor (9 inches) was calculated using the Automated Coastal Engineering System (ACES) (USACE, 1992) using a damage control level of “2,” which allows for some movement of armor rock under storm events.
 This calculation results in a smaller armor rock size than using a damage control level that allows for no movement of armor rock.
 The expected armor rock movement at Port Gamble was likely exacerbated by the large number of storms that occurred over a relatively short time frame, as well as by long storm durations resulting in unusually high water levels (storm surge) coupled with large waves.

-.
+Import Armor Rock for Shoreline Repair

+The import armor rock size range for the slope repair described in this memorandum was calculated using the ACES for non-uniform armor rock gradation using a damage level of “0,” which corresponds to no movement of armor rock under storm events.
+Import armor rock size calculated for zero movement, is from 1 to 2 feet in diameter with a median diameter of approximately 1.5 feet.

+Salvage Armor Rock on Site

+From visual inspection, the salvage armor rock is expected to generally range from 1 to 3 feet in diameter, with an approximate median diameter (D50) of 2 feet and some discreet smaller and larger sized rocks.
+The calculated stable import armor rock size range for the slope, based on predicted storm waves and USACE guidance (USACE, 1992, USACE, 2006) for zero movement for non-uniform armor rock size, is from 1 to 2 feet in diameter with a median diameter of approximately 1.5 feet.
+Therefore, the salvage armor rock is large enough to be used for this repair.

 Observed Armor Movement, Shoreline Erosion, and Mitigation Recommendations

 On March 27, 2019, Anchor QEA, LLC, staff conducted a site visit at Port Gamble to observe shoreline conditions and discuss armor movement and shoreline erosion with Pope Resources and Washington State Department of Ecology (Ecology) staff.
 Three areas of interest were identified along the Port Gamble shoreline, as shown in Figure 1.
 Area 1 is in SMA-1, and Areas 2 and 3 are in SMA-2.
 These areas were capped with Type 2 armor rock material (D50 of 9 inches) in accordance with the Ecology-approved cleanup design.
 Observations in these areas during the March 27, 2019 site visit noted movement of Type 2 armor rock at the top of the slope as a result of numerous storm events occurring at higher-than-predicted tides, as discussed previously.
 The Type 2 material placed in these areas was sized to balance requirements for protection of the underlying isolation layer and habitat concerns.
 Therefore, material was sized to allow for some localized movement under the design storm event.